quailjs/quail/docs/tests/scriptOndblclickRequiresOnKeypress.rst

 .. php:class:: scriptOndblclickRequiresOnKeypress

-<p>If an element has an "ondblclick" attribute
+If an element has an "ondblclick" attribute